sw00/sett.sh/content/posts/2018/09/four-principles-part-2.md

 scientist: he created a programming language for his masters thesis[^age], a variant of ALGOL that used Portuguese keywords - perfect for teaching young Brazilian children computer programming.
-As such, he had the qualities and **grit of a scientist**, a need to fully understand the theory in order to wield it effectively, whereas up until then I had always favoured pragmatic, exploratory approaches that relied primarily on large quantities of feedback.
+As such, he had the qualities and **grit of a scientist** - a need to fully understand the theory in order to wield it effectively - whereas up until then I had always favoured pragmatic, exploratory approaches that relied primarily on large quantities of feedback.

 Because of this trait, he would sometimes seem a little slower in comparison.